Friday 5 July 1940

 French Homefront: Albert Einstein's nephew, Carl Einstein, commits suicide in France.
 He faced deportation to Germany.

-The Nazis ban all symbols of the French state, including the tricolor flag.
+The Germans ban all symbols of the French state, including the tricolor flag.

 British Homefront: The government bans high heel shoes to free up scarce cargo space for other items.